sta147/TodoListFirebase/README.md

 # TodoListFirebase
-To do list app in Firebase using React Native.
+To do list app in React Native using Firebase.